One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 - The temperature won’t stay set

-The anti-lock brake system (ABS), as well as the front-wheel speed sensors, may fail.
+The anti-lock brake system (ABS), as well as the front-wheel speed sensors, have been known to fail in certain Tahoe models from 1995 to 2012.

-The failure may trip an ABS warning light on the instrument cluster.
+This failure may trip an ABS warning light on the instrument cluster.
 Even more dangerous, your ABS can behave erratically with no indication beforehand.

 The anti-lock braking system on your car prevents the brakes from locking up in a hard stop situation or when on slick surfaces.

 If your ABS is not working correctly, your brakes could lock up, even on dry pavement.
+If it happens on a wet road, you could lose control of your car, leading to crashes.

 Unlike the recall of the ABS for the Tahoe, gauge cluster malfunctions are not a recall item with GM.